 The desired emergent behavior for this multi-agent system is achieving and maintaining a high level of league parity.
 This is desirable for the NBA because it will keep fans of all Teams interested.
 We plan on computing volatility in year i as follows:

-vi = t ∈ TIti - Iti-1+Iti – Iti-3+Iti – Iti-5
+vi = t ∈ Td=1i-1(Iti-Iti-d*wd)

-where Iti is the power of Team t in year I, and T is the set of Teams.
-Note that this can only be calculated after the fifth year in the simulation.
-The second and third terms are included to allow for some team consistency (2-4 years), while still valuing changes in Power Index over longer spans of time.
+where Iti is the power of Team t in year i, T is the set of Teams, and wd is a weight given to that entry.
+We will define the weights as follows: w1= w2=.1, w3=w4=w5=.2, w6=w7=.1, and wi=0 for all i>7.
+These weights were chosen to value changes in the three to five year span more than recent or distant changes.
+For calculating parity in years before the eighth year, the unused weights will be dropped, and the remaining ones will be recalculated proportionately.
+For example, to calculate the parity in year 4, the weights will be: w1=w2=.25 and w3=.5.

 Hypotheses